 To be sure, no one has claimed responsibility yet for the Mogadishu incident.
-Still, al-Shabaab, the Somalia-based group affiliated to al-Qaida has been blamed, because the attacks bear the hallmarks of al-Shabaab.
-Al-Shabaab tends to delay responsibility claims when there is need to protect its public image.
+Still, al Shabab, the Somalia-based group affiliated to al Qaida has been blamed, because the attacks bear the hallmarks of al Shabab.
+Al Shabab tends to delay responsibility claims when there is need to protect its public image.
 It also tends to bomb civilians, government agents, and State and joint military units, in Somalia.
 The impact of the blast reportedly damaged the embassies of Qatar and the UK, Safari Hotel (where some locals and foreigners met), and government facilities, among other property.
-African Union Mission to Somalia (AMISON), a joint peace keeping force, has been helping the Somalia government to secure the country, and rid it of al-Shabaab.
+African Union Mission to Somalia (AMISON), a joint peace keeping force, has been helping the Somalia government to secure the country, and rid it of al Shabab.

 Besides putting on more formidable, fearsome displays this year, Yeo also reckoned terrorists will lose ground in their traditional (home) bases, and “expand attacks abroad.”
-Not only has Al-Shabaab been blamed for the deaths of scores of Kenyan Defence Forces (KDF) in Somalia, militants associated with this group have injured and/or killed several Kenyans, in Kenya.
-Some of these were KDF soldiers securing locations such as Boni forest that al-Shabaab threatens to overrun.
+Not only has al Shabab been blamed for the deaths of scores of Kenyan Defence Forces (KDF) in Somalia, militants associated with this group have injured and/or killed several Kenyans, in Kenya.
+Some of these were KDF soldiers securing locations such as Boni forest that al Shabab threatens to overrun.
 Others were government officials.
-In September 2017, Maryam El Maawy, Principal Secretary, Public Works died of injuries sustained when al-Shabaab militants attacked her along the Mpeketoni-Lamu Road (Kenya) a couple of months before.
+In September 2017, Maryam El Maawy, Principal Secretary, Public Works died of injuries sustained when al Shabab militants attacked her along the Mpeketoni-Lamu Road (Kenya) a couple of months before.
 Most of the Kenyans attacked in Kenya were civilians.
-In August 2017, for example, al-Shabaab beheaded at least 3 civilians in Lamu (Kenya’s Coast).
+In August 2017, for example, al Shabab beheaded at least 3 civilians in Lamu (Kenya’s Coast).

 Beheadings are rare though.
 The group prefers deadlier methods such as armed assaults.
 According to the 2017 Global Terrorism Index, this kind of assaults delivers “5.5 deaths per assault,” one average.
 Explosives, in contrast, are only half as effective as armed assaults, with an estimated “2.6 deaths per assault.”

-Yeo also projected that two jihadi industry peers, al-Qaida, and ISIS, will be the main merchants of terror in 2017.
-Al-Shabaab has just delivered the deadliest act of terror yet, in Somalia, in the Horn of Africa, and in eastern Africa.
+Yeo also projected that two jihadi industry peers, al Qaida, and ISIS, will be the main merchants of terror in 2017.
+Al Shabab has just delivered the deadliest act of terror yet, in Somalia, in the Horn of Africa, and in eastern Africa.